pyca/pynacl/docs/signing.rst

         :param bytes signature: The signature of the message to verify against.
             If the value of ``smessage`` is the concated signature and message, this parameter can be ``None``.
-        :param encoder: A class that is able to decode the secret message and signature.

         :return bytes: The message if successfully verified.